KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - What is Elastic Load Balancing?
 - What does a load balancer do?
+- Describe the overview of networking traffic interacting with a load balancer.
 - What are the three types of load balancers?
 - Why should you always aim to have EC2 servers in multiple AZs?